 - Prosperity of people, shareholders and communities

-The mission statement requires that the Procter & Gamble Company must ensure the superior quality and value of its products.
+The mission statement requires that The Procter & Gamble Company must ensure the superior quality and value of its products, like personal care products and cleaning agents.
 Based on this characteristic, a strategic objective is to continue enhancing the company’s products to maintain superior quality and value.
-For example, Procter & Gamble must always innovate and ensure adequate R&D investment for product development as an intensive growth strategy (Read: Procter & Gamble’s Generic Strategy & Intensive Growth Strategies).
+For example, innovation and adequate R&D investment for product development are part of Procter & Gamble’s generic competitive strategy and intensive growth strategies.
 Another feature of the mission statement is the improvement of consumers’ lives.
 Thus, P&G develops its consumer goods to address challenges or problems consumers face.
 The third characteristic of the corporate mission refers to business performance, especially Procter & Gamble’s financial performance.
 The fourth feature depicts the desired combined effect of the activities based on Procter & Gamble’s mission statement, contributing to various stakeholders’ prosperity.
 Prosperity of stakeholders supports long-term business survival.
 This consideration is included in Procter & Gamble’s corporate social responsibility strategy.